seliger/tippe4hcomp/content/resources/computer-project/index.md

 * Marketing materials
 * Computer generated art
 * Computer altered photographs/images – Photographs taken by the 4-H member and altered by the 4-H member using a computer are to be entered in the Photography project as a creative/experimental exhibit.
 Youth must obtain permission from the owner before altering someone else’s photograph/image and include a copy of that permission with the exhibit to insure there is no copyright violation.

+### Robotics
+Suggested exhibits include, but are not limited to, a notebook including a printout of code with requirements marked, a flowchart showing how the robot works, images of the robot being built and the final robot in action, a video, a live demonstration, or other applicable exhibits.

+**Beginner – Robotics – Grades 3-5 –**
+* Create a Flowchart
+* Build a Robot
+* Use a block-based program to operate
+* Sequential Programs
+* Events at Beginning
+* Use at least one basic sensor

+**Intermediate – Grades 6-8 –**
+* Create a flowchart with sub-routines
+* Include at least two sensors in the robot
+* Use at least three events in the code
+* Create two loops in the code
+* Operation of the robot should be smooth

+**Advanced – Grades 9-12 –**

+Above guidelines plus:
+* Use text-based language
+* Used advanced logic including:
+  * Multiple (three or more) events
+  * Multiple (three or more) loops
+  * At least three subroutines
+* Special consideration if the robot is not a kit